ZhivkoZ/Portfolio/projects.md

 permalink: /projects/
 ---

 Few of my projects.
-Click on them to view for zoom-in, click on the VIEW button to view LIVE.
+Click on them to view them, click on the blue VIEW BUTTON to view LIVE.